-At the end of the financial year in 2019, Plan International Australia:
+In the 2020-21 financial year, Plan International Australia:

 Our response to COVID-19